Ada-Developers-Academy/core-unit-1/what-is-software-development/study-like-a-programmer.md

 There are so many ways to define the role of a software developer and programmer.
 We're sure you all spent a lot of time considering what it means to you.

-A software developer may be described as:
+Some words that might describe the role of a software developer include:
 <!-- ![Word cloud that describes the software developer role as a storywriter, code chef, team-player, logician, etc.](../assets/what-is-software-development_study-like-a-programmer_software-dev-word-cloud.png)
 [(source)](https://wordart.com/create) -->